 Many people also choose to do a mix of both.

-If the idea of a gallery wall seems intimidating, peruse Pinterest for some gallery wall templates.
+If the idea of a gallery wall seems intimidating, pursue Pinterest for some gallery wall templates.

 Before you commit to a layout, we recommend mapping out your design on the wall using tape.